 This documents the scope of work of the legal proceeding and the proportion of entitlements you will receive if the claim is successful.

-If you elect to engage Australian Accident Helpline Personal Injury for your holiday accident or illness claim, there is nothing to pay up-front.
+If you elect to engage Australian Accident Helpline Personal Injury for your accident or illness claim, there is nothing to pay up-front.
 We will inform you of your eligibility to claim under a ‘no win, no fee’ agreement in your initial consultation.